vrchatapi/vrchatapi-python/docs/InviteApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_invite_messages**
-> [InviteMessage] get_invite_messages(user_id)
+> [InviteMessage] get_invite_messages(user_id, message_type)

 List Invite Messages

-Returns a list of all that users Invite Messages.
+Returns a list of all the users Invite Messages.
 Admin Credentials are required to view messages of other users!
+Message type refers to a different collection of messages, used during different types of responses.  * `message` = Message during a normal invite * `response` = Message when replying to a message * `request` = Message when requesting an invite * `requestResponse` = Message when replying to a request for invite

 ### Example